 The Company is a wholly owned subsidiary of SSE plc (the "Group").
-The Company's immediate parent is Scottish and Southern Energy Power Distribution Limited (SSEPD) which is branded as Scottish and Southern Electricity Networks (SSEN).
-Included within the SSEN group are sister companies, Scottish Hydro Electric Transmission plc (SHET) and Scottish Hydro Electric Power Distribution plc (SHEPD).
-The Company distributes electricity to over 3.1 million (2021: 2.9 million) customers in the south of England.
-It currently has around 78,600 (2021: 78,600) kilometres of electricity mains on commission.
+The Company's immediate parent for the year ended 31 March 2023 was Scottish and Southern Energy Power Distribution Limited (SSEPD) which is branded as Scottish and Southern Electricity Networks (SSEN).
+SSEPD ceased control of the Company on 3 April 2023 and on the same date SSEN Distribution Limited assumed control as immediate parent of the Company.
+Included within the SSEN Distribution group is sister company Scottish Hydro Electric Power Distribution plc (SHEPD).
+The Company distributes electricity to over 3.1 million (2022: 3.1 million) customers in the south of England.
+It currently has around 79,000 (2022: 78,600) kilometres of electricity mains on commission.
 The Company also provides electricity connections within the Company's licensed area and owns and operates a number of out of area electricity networks in the rest of England & Wales.

-The Company is the subject of incentive-based regulation by the industry regulator, the Office of Gas and Electricity Markets (Ofgem), which sets the prices that can be charged for the use of the electricity network, the allowed capital and operating expenditure, within a framework known as the Price Control.
+The Company is the subject of incentive-based regulation by the industry regulator, the Office of Gas and Electricity Markets (Ofgem), which sets the prices that can be charged for the use of the electricity network, the allowed capital and operating expenditure, within a framework known as the price control.
 In broad terms, Ofgem seeks to strike the right balance between attracting investment in electricity networks, encouraging companies to operate the networks as efficiently as possible and ensuring that prices for customers are no higher than they need to be.
 Ofgem also places specific incentives on companies to improve their efficiency and quality of service.
-The Company currently operates within the RIIO-ED1 (Revenue = Incentives + Innovation + Outputs) Price Control period which runs for eight years from 1 April 2015 until 31 March 2023.
+The RIIO-ED1 (Revenue = Incentives + Innovation + Outputs) price control period ran for eight years from 1 April 2015 until 31 March 2023 and looking forward, the Company now focuses on executing their RIIO-ED2 business plan on commencement of the new RIIO-ED2 price control, which lasts from 1 April 2023 to 31 March 2028.